bronzdoc/pupo/README.md

 #Notes:

-When the web nodes be running make sure to sign the certificate nodes from the puppet master server.
+When the web nodes be running make sure to sign their certificate from the puppet master server.